jorgschonau/weatherfinder/README.md

 - Press `i` for iOS simulator
 - Press `a` for Android emulator
 - Scan QR code with Expo Go app on your physical device

+### Real weather data

+- `app.config.js` loads `OPENWEATHERMAP_API_KEY` via `dotenv` and exposes it through `expo-constants`.
+- `src/providers/weatherProvider.js` now calls OpenWeatherMap's `box/city` endpoint for radius queries and `onecall` for detailed forecasts.
+- The provider gracefully falls back to mock data when the key is missing or the API fails, so the app always remains runnable locally.

 ## Project Structure